DhruvButani/ASL-Decoder/README.md

 - scikit-learn

 ### Preprocessing Data
-Run the `PreProcess.py` script to preprocess images and extract hand landmarks:
+Run the `PreProcess.py` script to preprocess images and extract hand landmarks

 Collect data by displaying hand singals infront of webcam, store to data folder